sulabh915/KeyMailLogger/README.md

 # KeyMailLogger

 This project provides a Python-based keylogger generator tool that creates a stealthy executable for Windows.
 It captures keystrokes on the victim's system and periodically sends the logs to a specified email address.
 It is recommended all the process should be done in windows for perfect output. keylogger generator in linux system not give desired result.
-This python script is uses windows API , That's generate in windows system rather in linux system .
+This python script is uses windows API , That's why generate in windows system rather than in linux system .

 ## Features :